psychemedia/winter-tales/src/gawain_notes.md

 The next day dawned, and all through the day there were banquets and buffets.

 __Everyone was seated, according to custom, in order of rank.__ The ancient old crone was sat at the high table next to the Lord, and Gawain sat next to the younger. __The food was served, as custom decrees, to each man as his station deserved__.
 And throughout the meal, Gawain and the fair Lady, chatted and conversed and were most comfortable in each other's company.

+*And a storyteller told them a story: [Cursed Dancers of Colbeck].*

 The next day, they drank, and they danced; and the next, and the next day after that too.
 St John's Day `[December 27th]` passed and the Christmas feasting was coming to a close.
 In the greyness of the following day, the guests were to take their leave, and so Gawain began to make his goodbyes; but though it was late, he was ushered into the host's own chamber, and thanked for so visiting and honouring his house.